uw-comphys/shapelets/publications/2309_JOSS/paper.md

 For ease of use, `shapelets` also provides a text configuration-based user interface and Python [entry points](https://packaging.python.org/en/latest/specifications/entry-points/) (custom terminal commands) to improve accessibility for a broad range of potential users in science and engineering, including those without a strong Python programming background.
 For example, the configuration-file based interface can be invoked via `shapelets config`, and running the unit tests associated with the package can be invoked via `shapelets-test`.

 Lastly, the `shapelets` package includes a set of detailed examples which demonstrate usage of the software through both the text configuration-based and programmatic interfaces.
-These examples include both astronomy and self-assembly applications, providing users with a basis for developing their own applications of the package and shapelets functions, in general.
+These examples include both astronomy and self-assembly applications, providing users with a basis for developing their own applications for the package and shapelet functions in general.

 # Statement of Need

 Shapelets are a class of complete localized orthogonal basis functions with a broad range of applications in image processing and reconstruction [@Refregier2003; @Massey2005; @Suderman2015; @Akdeniz2018; @Tino2024].
 Despite their increasingly widespread use, there currently is no single software package that is both broadly accessible (e.g. written in Python or other high-level programming language) and implements several useful applications.
-Currently, there exists an open-source astronomy-focused [shapelet software package](https://www.astro.dur.ac.uk/~rjm/shapelets/code/index.php) [@Massey2005], however, it is written in the [Interactive Data Language (IDL) programming language](https://en.wikipedia.org/wiki/IDL_(programming_language)) which is not widely used in the science and engineering communities.
+Currently, there exists an open source astronomy-focused [shapelet software package](https://www.astro.dur.ac.uk/~rjm/shapelets/code/index.php) [@Massey2005], however, it is written in the Interactive Data Language (IDL) programming language which is not widely used in the science and engineering communities.
 Furthermore, this package has not been updated in over a decade.
-Given the increasingly broad usage of shapelets in areas outside of astronomy/astrophysics, an open-source Python-based shapelets software package would provide access to these functions and their applications to a larger community, along with facilitating open-source scientific software development through the existence of a centralized software package that allows for contribution and collaboration.
+Given the increasingly broad usage of shapelets in areas outside of astronomy/astrophysics, an open source Python-based shapelets software package would provide access to these functions and their applications for a larger community, along with facilitating open source scientific software development through the existence of a centralized software package that allows for contribution and collaboration.

-Similarly, quantification of structure/property relationships for nanomaterials is critical for continued progress in research [@Abukhdeir2016].
+Similarly, quantification of structure/property relationships for nanomaterials is critical for continued progress in materials research [@Abukhdeir2016].
 This is especially true for nanomaterials with complex spatially-varying patterns, such as self-assembly materials [@Abukhdeir2016].
-There are other methods to quantify nanostructure order, such as bond-orientational order analysis [@Brock1992], but these do not provide pixel-scale information and do not have readily available open-source software implementations.
+There are other methods to quantify nanostructure order, such as bond-orientational order analysis [@Brock1992], but these methods do not provide pixel-scale information and do not have readily available open source software implementations.
 Methods to quantify nanostructure order, such as those implemented in the `shapelets` package, would significantly advance (nano)materials research and provide researchers with accessible tools to quantify order for their own material images.

-The overall aim of the `shapelets` package is to address these needs through (1) providing well-documented and accessible code for researchers interested in using these shapelet functions and existing applications and (2) promoting open-source collaboration for future development of shapelet-related research.
+The overall aim of the `shapelets` package is to address these needs through (1) providing well-documented and accessible code for researchers interested in using these shapelet functions and existing applications and (2) promoting open source collaboration for future development of shapelet-related research.

 # Features